 Note regarding state jury instructions:

 In addition to Minnesota, the Law Library owns current jury instructions for the following states: California, Illinois, New York, Florida, Wisconsin and South Dakota.
-Search MNCAT by LC subject heading: Instructions to juries--followed by the state you want.
+Search MNCAT Discovery Catalog by the subject heading: Instructions to juries--followed by the state you want.

 Useful search terms include: Trial practice; Jury or Juries; Witnesses; Evidence; Motions; Pretrial procedure; Pleading.

 - LegalTrac is available within Mondale Hall via the Law School Network and in the Law Library via public workstations.
 Law School faculty and students may access LegalTrac from outside Mondale Hall.
 LegalTrac is also available under the name, Legal Resource Index via these databases: LexisNexis Academic, LexisNexis and Westlaw.

 Index to Legal Periodicals & Books (ILP) Index coverage: 1982 - .

 - ILP is available throughout Mondale Hall via the Law School Network and at public workstations in the Law Library.
 Law School faculty and students may access ILP from outside Mondale Hall.
 ILP is also available via Westlaw.